 First of all, you need to begin with the posts that are the most popular with your readers.
 Starting with your most popular posts is a good plan because these posts have already proven to be winners.

-Our free mini e-book, Google Analytics Made Easy, will guide you through the process of determining exactly WHAT your readers are the most interested in.
+Our free mini e-book, Google Analytics Made Easy, will guide you through the process of determining exactly WHICH posts are your most popular and WHAT your readers are the most interested in.

 When you have compiled a list of your best posts, thoroughly evaluate the content.